gokulapap/eazy-entry/README.md

-# eazy-entry
+# Eazy-entry
-A Gui Application that can be used to automate the Data entry from Physical Answer-sheet
+A Gui Application that can be used to automate the Data entry from Physical Answer-sheets

-A demonstration of this Tool
+# Demonstration of this Tool
 https://user-images.githubusercontent.com/57899332/113482217-37bf2100-94bb-11eb-8fbb-c608f00c9c6c.mp4

+# Update
+Pyautogui -> Selenium update ..